bertini36/multitenancy/README.md

-# multitenancy
+## Multitenancy

-Ejemplo de aplicación multi-tenant en Django utilizando la aplicación Django Tenant Schemas
+Multi-Tenant application example written in Python with Django and Django Tenant Schemas